Sixth Form (Years 12 and 13)

 What is the VESPA programme?

-The VESPA programme focuses on developing students' Vision, Effort, Systems, Practice, and Attitude to enhance their academic and personal performance.
+The VESPA programme focusses on developing students' Vision, Effort, Systems, Practice, and Attitude to enhance their academic and personal performance.

 What kind of support does the school provide for university applications?

-The school guides and leads students and parents through the process of considering and ultimate application to universities around the world.
-From initial information about applications, funding and possibilities through to a series of guest lectures, workshops,and university fairs and visits, we ensure that no stone is left unturned in our guidance an support.
-Mock interviews are also arranged with local experts and organisations to support those who will need this for some of the courses and universities.
+The school guides and leads students and parents through the process of considering, and ultimate application to universities around the world.
+From initial information about applications, funding and possibilities through to a series of guest lectures, workshops, and university fairs and visits, we ensure that no stone is left unturned in our guidance and support.
+Mock interviews are also arranged with local experts and organisations to support those who will need this for some of the courses and universities they apply to.

 Where can I find more information about the Sixth Form programme?